prebid/prebid.github.io/troubleshooting/pbs-troubleshooting.md

 If you're invoking Prebid Server directly, add one of these parameters to the OpenRTB:
 - `"test":1`: This will inform bidders that this request should be treated as a test (non-billable), and provides additional debug information in the OpenRTB response.
-- `"debug":1`: Similar to `test`, but just adds  debug info, without declaring the request non-billable.
+- `"ext.prebid.debug":true`: Similar to `test`, but just adds  debug info, without declaring the request non-billable.

 {% highlight bash %}
 POST https://prebid-server.rubiconproject.com/openrtb2/auction